AlexRynas/Image_To_Pose_Generator/src/DesktopApp/ImageToPose.Desktop/Assets/step_2_prompt_generate_bone_rotations.md

 8. ❌ Using negative lowerarm values for bent elbows
 9. ❌ Using only round numbers (0, 10, 20, 90)
 10. ❌ Forgetting clavicle rotations when shoulders are protracted/elevated
+11. ❌ Using pelvis.Y rotation (always set to 0; use spine rotations instead)
+12. ❌ Forgetting pelvis compensation on thighs when pelvis.X or pelvis.Z are non-zero

 # OUTPUT RULES (HARD)
 - Respond with **one** fenced code block only, language tag `python`.